Alby-Shinoj7/server-analyser/README.md

 - `nginx:1.25-alpine`

 ## Usage
-1. Ensure Docker and Docker Compose are installed on the host.
+1. Ensure Docker and Docker Compose **v2** are installed on the host.
+   Compose v2 is included with recent Docker installations.
+If `docker compose` is not available, install the compose plugin or upgrade Docker.
 2. Clone this repository on the host machine with access to `/var/log`.
-3. Run `docker-compose up -d` from the repository root.
+3. Run `docker compose up -d` from the repository root.
 4. After obtaining certificates, visit Grafana at `https://your.domain.com` (default credentials `admin/admin`).
 5. Prometheus is available at [http://localhost:9090](http://localhost:9090).
 6. Alertmanager runs on the internal `lognet` network.
 If you need to reach it remotely, publish port **9093** and allow it through your firewall.